Skip navigation

 Vitamin D Test

-What is a Vitamin D Test?
+What is a vitamin D test?

-You get vitamin D in three ways:
+You can get vitamin D from three sources:

-• You can take vitamin D supplements.
+• Supplements.
+You can take vitamin D supplements in pill form or liquid drops.

-Before your body can use vitamin D, your liver must change it into another form called 25 hydroxyvitamin D, or 25(OH)D. Most vitamin D blood tests measure the level of 25(OH)D in your blood.
+Before your body can use vitamin D, your liver must change it into another form called 25 hydroxyvitamin D, or 25(OH)D. Most vitamin D blood tests measure the level of 25(OH)D in your blood because that's the most accurate way to see if you have enough vitamin D.

 Other names: 25-hydroxyvitamin D, 25(OH)D, cholecalciferol test, ergocalciferol test, calcidiol test, vitamin D2 test, vitamin D3 test